vinkrish/MachineLearning/docs/terminology.md

 Some examples of model hyperparameters include:

-- The learning rate for training a neural network.
+- The learning rate, number of hidden layers in deep learning models (MXNet, TensorFlow, PyTorch)
+- Number of trees in a forest, Maximum depth per tree in _Random Forest_ (sklearn)
+- Regularization coefficient and weight of the l1 norm term in _Elastic Net_ (sklearn)
 - The C and sigma hyperparameters for support vector machines.
 - The k in k-nearest neighbors.